*Warning: this article contains images that some people may find distressing*

 Whaling has ceased in many parts of the world.
 In 1982, the International Whaling Commission announced a whaling moratorium from the 1985/1986 season onwards.
-This is a temporary ban to the commercial hunting of all whale species.
-It remains in place, however, Iceland, Norway, and Japan still hunt whales each year.
-Iceland lodged a reservation and Norway registered an objection to the ban.
-Moreover, Japan withdrew from the International Whaling Commission altogether in 2019.
+This temporary ban of the commercial hunting of all whale species remains in place today, however, Norway and Japan still hunt whales every year.
+Norway registered an objection to the ban, and Japan withdrew from the International Whaling Commission altogether in 2019.

 The Faroe Islands are exempt from the ban because the International Whaling Commission does not govern activities involving small cetaceans like pilot whales.

 Do people support whaling?